The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 Veggies With High Water Content

-Adding veggies with high water content will also mess up your stir fry as their moistures will be added to your cooking.
-Choose only vegetables that contain less water after being cooked such as broccoli florets, green beans, broccolini, carrots, celery, snow peas, sugar snap peas, etc.
+Adding veggies with high water content such as bean sprouts will also mess up your stir fry as their moistures will be added to your cooking.
+Choose only vegetables that contain less water after being cooked such as broccoli florets, green beans, broccolini, carrots, bell peppers, celery, snow peas, sugar snap peas, baby corn, etc. for the perfect stir-fry vegetables.
+If you like bok choy, choose the variety that has thicker stems and smaller leaves.

 Cutting the Ingredients